 Important: Implement change detection before sharing to avoid unintentionally removing components:

-• Compare current library state with previous deployment
+• Compare current library state with previous import

 • Only share when components have actually changed